MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-format-pane.md

 Here are the improvements we added in May 2022:

 - We added a user preference setting to expand all subcategories when you open a category card.
 Go to **Options** > **Report settings**, and under **Format pane**, select **Expand all subcategories by default when you open a category**.
-- We re-added Analytics pane support for custom visuals.
+- We readded Analytics pane support for custom visuals.
-- We re-added **No fill** for Title background, Tooltips background, and Header icons Help tooltip background color pickers.
+- We readded **No fill** for Title background, Tooltips background, and Header icons Help tooltip background color pickers.
 - We added **color** back  to all color swatches for easier searching.
-- We re-added the **Conditional formatting** card for the decomposition tree visual.
+- We readded the **Conditional formatting** card for the decomposition tree visual.
 - To help with adjusting to the new naming conventions, we added an alias for the renamed **Conditional formatting** card, which is now called **Cell elements**.
 When you search for “conditional formatting” for a matrix or table, we display the **Cell elements**.

 ### April 2022